serviceprototypinglab/cndbbench/README.md

 You can see the file docker-compose.yaml.
 Note: The configuration of this file is changing with the different tests.
+You have different options in the folder docker-compose-file.

 ## Data: